 Before I even begin I just have to… take a moment to collect myself.

 For most Cassies, it’s been a long two years (made even longer for the absence of one Xiah Junsu).
-But we can all rest easy and breath a little lighter.
+But we can all rest easy and breathe a little lighter.
 The remaining members of TVXQ have returned from their service, and they’ve started their promotions swiftly and with a bang louder than the creation of the Cosmos.

 The first of the duo’s comebacks came compliments of TVXQ’s leader, Jung Yunho.
 What an apt title for veritable royalty returning to rearrange our stars once again: “Drop.”